angular/angular/src/material/bottom-sheet/bottom-sheet.md

 ```

 ### Configuring bottom sheet content via `entryComponents`
+**You only need to specify `entryComponents` if your project uses ViewEngine.
+Projects
+using Angular Ivy don't need `entryComponents`.**

 Similarly to `MatDialog`, `MatBottomSheet` instantiates components at run-time.
 In order for it to
 work, the Angular compiler needs extra information to create the necessary `ComponentFactory` for